 JAHR – EUROPEAN JOURNAL OF BIOETHICS is a journal that deals with a wide range of bioethical topics.
 The aim of the Editorial Board is to publish articles related to bioethics in social sciences (sociology, psychology, law, political science, information and communication sciences, pedagogy, education and rehabilitation sciences, speech-language pathology, kinesiology, demography, social activities, security and defence sciences, economics), humanities (philosophy, theology, philology, history, art history, archaeology, ethnology and anthropology, religious sciences), biomedical (medicine, public health, veterinary medicine, dentistry and pharmacology), but also in other sciences.
 The journal is published twice a year.

-The journal publishes reviewed articles as well as articles that are not subject to the reviewing procedure.
-The reviewed articles are accepted to be published after having received two anonymous positive reviews (exceptionally three).
-The final decision on the publication of articles in the journal "Jahr" is made by Editorial Board.
+The reviewed papers are accepted to be published after being positively reviewed by two anonymous reviewers (exceptionally three).
+The final decision on the publication is made by Editorial Board.

 - Original Scientific Articles

 - Short Communications

 All papers submitted to Jahr - European Journal of Bioethics undergo double-blind peer-review process in which two anonymous reviewers assess the work in anonymous form.
 Authors will be at appropriate time informed about the peer-reviewed results and editorial process.
 Editorial Board reserves the right to adjust the work in accordance with editorial propositions.

 The journal publishes uncategorized papers, i.e. overviews of bioethics and other relevant publications published in the past three years in and outside Croatia, as well as reports and announcements of upcoming events relevant to bioethics.
 These include book reviews, conference reviews, scientific conferences, public lectures etc. Unreviewed articles are published in "Other contributions" section or "Book reviews" section.